-In January 2017, the FASB issued ASU 2017-03, "Accounting Changes and Error Corrections (Topic 250) and Investments-Equity Method and Joint Ventures (Topic 323): Amendments to SEC Paragraphs Pursuant to Staff Announcements at the September 22, 2016 and November 17, 2016 Emerging Issues Task Force ("EITF") Meetings."
+In January 2017, the FASB issued ASU 2017-03, "Accounting Changes and Error Corrections (Topic 250) and Investments - Equity Method and Joint Ventures (Topic 323): Amendments to SEC Paragraphs Pursuant to Staff Announcements at the September 22, 2016 and November 17, 2016 EITF Meetings."
 The amendment provides guidance to the Company in relation to the disclosure of the impact that ASU 2014-09, ASU 2016-02 and ASU 2016-13 will have on the Company's financial statements when adopted.
 The Company is currently evaluating the impact of the adoption of this update on its consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-01, "Business Combination (Topic 805): Clarifying the Definition of a Business."
 This amendment clarifies the definition of a business to assist entities when evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or business.

 For public companies, this ASU is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
 Early adoption is permitted for the transactions that occur before the issuance date or effective date of the amendment, only when the transaction has not been reported in financial statements that have been issued or made available for issuance.
-The Company does not expect that the adoption of this update will have a material impact to its consolidated financial statements.
+The Company does not expect that the adoption of this update will have a material impact on its consolidated financial statements.

 In August 2016, the FASB issued ASU 2016-15, "Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force)."
 The amendments in this ASU provide guidance on the presentation of certain cash receipts and cash payments in the statement of cash flows in order to reduce diversity in existing practice.
 The amendments in ASU 2016-15 are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
-The Company is currently evaluating the impact of the adoption of this update on its consolidated financial statements.
+The Company will adopt this new update effective June 30, 2018.
+The Company does not expect that the adoption of this update will have a material impact on its consolidated financial statements.